KxSystems/docs/docs/interfaces/mqtt/reference.md

 returns a failure notice if connnection to host could not be established otherwise does not return output.

-!!! detail "`opts`"
-	At present the `opts` parameter can allow a user to specify a username and password for brokers that require this flexibility.
-Further options will be added.
+!!! detail "The `opts` parameter lets you provide a username and password to brokers that require them.
+Further options will be added."

-!!!
-Note
 Within MQTT the Client Identifier identifies a client to the server.
 This must be unique to ensure connections are appropriately established.
 Within this interface the parameter `name` maps to `ClientID` and as such each defined `name` must be unique across all processes connecting to a broker.

 ```q
 // In this example Mosquitto is not started on the defined host